List of NorthEast United FC managers: 2020–21 season

 On 25 August 2020, the highlanders appointed Gerard Nus as their new head coach.
 On 13 January 2021, the club sacked Gerrad Nus for not maintaining club's philosophy and vision and installed Khalid Jamil as the interim coach.
-Under Khalid Jamil the team played their second-ever semifinals and lost to ATK Mohun Bagan FC in the second leg of playoffs.
+Under Khalid Jamil the team played their second-ever semifinals and lost to ATK Mohun Bagan in the second leg of playoffs.

 2021–22 season

 On 23 October 2021, NorthEast United appointed Khalid Jamil as their new head coach for the upcoming season.He becomes the first permanent Indian manager in Indian Super League.
 Under his guidance, NorthEast began its 2021–22 Indian Super League campaign on 20 November with a 4–2 loss to Bengaluru FC.
 NorthEast United FC had a forgetful 2021-22 season after the highs of the 2020-21 season.
 They had a sluggish start to the season as injuries and issues off the pitch dictated their on field performances.
 The ISL’s first ever Indian head coach Khalid Jamil failed to live up to everyone’s expectations as the Highlanders finished 10th on the league standings.